Goals of the Center

 - Support new faculty as they develop into excellent teachers

-- Encourage faculty to share innovative teaching practices and strategies
+- Provide opportunities for faculty to learn from one another by sharing innovative teaching practices and strategies for improving student learning

-- Build synergy between faculty development efforts and student academic support services (e.g., Jacobson Center, educational technology services, quantitative learning center, disability services and libraries)
+- Build synergy between faculty development efforts and student academic support services (e.g. Jacobson Center, Educational Technology Services, Spinelli Center, Disability Services, Libraries, etc.)

-- Create a culture of purposeful inquiry among students
+- Enhance Smith’s efforts towards creating a culture of purposeful inquiry among students

 - Ensure that consideration of teaching and learning inform campus decision making

-- Improve measures of teaching performance so they are useful to teachers and can serve as reasonable indicators for determining reappointment, tenure and promotion
+- Improve measures of teaching performance so that they provide information useful to the teachers themselves and can serve as reasonable indicators of teaching performance for the purposes of re-appointment, tenure, and promotion

 - Support the scholarship of teaching and learning among faculty from diverse disciplines